salsadigitalauorg/webform_openfisca/README.md

 ## Features
   - Handles communication with the OpenFisca API through Guzzle HTTP client.
-  - Provides methods to post data, retrieve variables, parameters, and details from the OpenFisca API.
+  - Provides methods to post data, retrieve variables, parameters, and calculations from the OpenFisca API.
   - Webform handler for processing submissions and interacting with OpenFisca API.
-  - Provides a mechanism for finding redirect rules based on OpenFisca calculations.
+  - Provides a mechanism for creating redirect rules based on OpenFisca responses.

 ## Installation

 1. Install the module as you would any other Drupal module.
-2. Configure the OpenFisca API endpoint and other settings in the Drupal configuration (`webform_openfisca.settings`).
+2. Configure the OpenFisca API endpoint and other settings in the Drupal configuration (`/admin/config/webform_openfisca/settings`).

 ## Usage